isomerpages/moe-jurongwestpri/pages/ICT programmes.md

 permalink: /ICTprog/
 description: ""
 ---
-IMDA Lab on Wheels
+##### IMDA Lab on Wheels

 Students had the opportunity to try simple coding and work the Ozobot Robot under the guidance of our IMDA instructors.
-Designed to be experiential and engaging, the ICT activities conducted on the bus aim to spark students' interest in studying technology.
+Designed to be experiential and engaging, the ICT activities conducted on the bus aim to spark students' interest in studying technology.<br>

 Through this activity, students also developed logical thinking and problem-solving skills.
 They learned basic drag-and-drop coding to control their Ozobot Robot and eventually used it to solve trigonometry problems.
 The activity was well-received by students, with 98% of them finding the workshop fun and interesting, and they expressed their interest in trying out other coding activities at home by themselves.
 Overall, it was a meaningful and fruitful time for the students who attended the IMDA Lab on Wheels activity.

-Mobile Computer Labs
+##### Mobile Computer Labs

 Our computer labs have gone mobile!